Ten deadly mistakes of entrepreneurship that could kill an entrepreneurs small business

 5. Know your breakeven point

-A company’s break-even point is where the amount of net revenue (i.e. sales less cost of sales) is equal to its expenses.
-The expenses that need to be covered by minimum sales, is what it costs to run the business.
+A company’s break-even point is where the amount of net revenue (i.e. sales less cost of sales) is equal to its overhead expenses.
+Expenses that need to be covered by minimum sales, is what it costs to run the business.

 Most entrepreneurs have no idea what their total expenses are, let alone what their businesses break-even point is.
 Knowing how much it costs to keep your doors open, even where no sales are made, is a good starting point.

-The best way to work this out, is to add up all your costs and expenses, which are not directly related to making a sale.
+Business breakeven point is calculated by totalling the businesses costs and expenses that not directly related to making a sale.
 Divide this number by 365 days; you now have your daily running cost.

-This number will help you to focus on how much revenue you need to bring in on a daily basis, in order to keep your doors open.
+By also knowing your gross profit margin, this number will help you to focus on how much revenue you need to collect on a daily basis.
+Failure to do so could lead to the death of your business.

 6. Lack of delegation